Responsible Investment

 Claire Organick

-Senior Associate, ESG & Impact
+Assistant VP, ESG & Impact

 Prior to joining 57 Stars, Ms. Organick worked at Cambridge Associates, where she served as an investment analyst with the Sustainable and Impact Investing team.
 She also assisted in management of the endowment and foundation investment portfolios, allocating assets across private and public markets and focusing on impact criteria such as sustainability and diversity.